-- 3. I'm allegic to reading manuals and prefer to learn from examples. - Fear not you are not alone!
+3. I'm allegic to reading manuals and prefer to learn from examples.

+Fear not - you are not alone!
 Many examples are available for functions and distributions.
 Some are referenced directly from the text.
-Others can be found at \boost\latest\release\libs\math\example.
-If you are a Visual Studio user, you should be able to create projects from each of these, making sure that the Boost library is in the include directories list. - 4.
-How do I make sure that the Boost library is in the Visual Studio include directories list?
+Others can be found at \boost\latest\release\libs\math\example, for example If you are a Visual Studio user, you should be able to create projects from each of these, making sure that the Boost library is in the include directories list (there are usually NO libraries that must be built).

+4. How do I make sure that the Boost library is in the Visual Studio include directories list?

-You can add an include path, for example, your Boost place /boost-latest\release, for example x:/boost\1\45\0/ if you have a separate partition X for Boost releases.
+You can add an include path, for example, your Boost place /boost-latest\release, for example x:/boost\1\70\0/ if you have a separate partition X for Boost releases.
 Or you can use an environment variable BOOST\ROOT set to your Boost place, and include that.
 Visual Studio before 2010 provided Tools, Options, VC++ Directories to control directories: Visual Studio 2010 instead provides property sheets to assist.
 You may find it convenient to create a new one adding \boost-latest\release; to the existing include items in \$(IncludePath).